PyWavelets/pywt/doc/source/ref/signal-extension-modes.rst

 .. autofunction:: pad

-Pywavelets provides a function, :func:`pad`, that operate like :func:`numpy.pad`, but supporting the PyWavelets signal extension modes discussed above.
+Pywavelets provides a function, :func:`pad`, that operates like :func:`numpy.pad`, but supports the PyWavelets signal extension modes discussed above.
 For efficiency, the DWT routines in PyWavelets do not expclitly create padded signals using this function.
 It can be used to manually prepad signals to reduce boundary effects in functions such as :func:`cwt` and